In this Privacy Notice, we would like to explain how we process your personal data when you use the website and its functions.

 This cookie from Marketo allows us to provide you with targeted advertising, based on your personal activities on our website.
 We only use Munchkin cookies for targeted advertising cookies if you give your consent, e.g. by registering for our newsletter or other information services (see 2 (Collection, storage and deletion of personal data and the nature and purpose of its use)).
 The cookie is automatically saved in your browser when you visit our website, but it cannot identify you without your prior consent.
 This cookie expires 24 months after its storage.

 The legal basis for the marketing analysis is your consent according to Art.
 6 Para.
 1 clause 1 lit. a GDPR.
 You can revoke your consent via the cookie settings at any time.
 Your data are then no longer used for marketing analysis.

 If you agree to “marketing analytics cookies” in our cookie settings, we may link the following information:

 - Information about your visit to our website, e.g. how you reached our website and how you navigate through our website, as well as information about your end device (e.g. operating system), including your approximate location (e.g. city) determined from the anonymised IP address.
-We collect this data using Google Analytics (see 5.1), provided you have agreed to the corresponding service cookies.
+We collect this data using Google Analytics (see 5.1 (Google Analytics)), provided you have agreed to the corresponding service cookies.

 - Forms completed by you on our website, e.g. to request white papers, demo versions, contact forms.